as

 Vega ESLint performance report

-You can check these linter warning on VS code while you’re editing the code:
+You can check these linter warnings on VS code while you’re editing the code:

 The image shows linter warning on VS Code